florianpolanz/Conversions/Readme.md

 ## Setup

-### This step is not necessary when the executable has already been created.
-The executable in this repository is only usable on linux machines.
-For other operating systems or in case of compatibility issues, please create the executable yourself!
+### This step is not necessary if the executable has already been created.
+The executable in this repository is only usable on linux machines and should work out of the box.
+However, for other operating systems or in case of compatibility issues, please create the executable yourself!

 First, create a virtual python environment, using - for example - pipenv.
 Here, it might be useful to make pipenv use the .lock file, since installing dependencies with the Pipfile itself may lead to errors.